Valley of Roses: The Essential Travel Guide to Kalaat M'Gouna

 Hike from Aït Oudinar to Tamlalt

-This 3.5-hour trek along the eastern side of the Dades Valley offers a mesmerising glimpse into Morocco's rich cultural heritage.
-As you wind your way through this ancient region, you'll be greeted by the crumbling remnants of kasbahs and ksour - fortified villages that were once the strongholds of local tribes.
-These remarkable structures, built using traditional mud-brick and stone construction techniques, offer a fascinating insight into life here in times gone by
+This 3.5-hour trek along the eastern side of the Dades Valley is a great way to experience the area's natural beauty and gain insight into its cultural heritage.
+The landscape is dotted with the crumbling remnants of kasbahs and ksour - fortified villages that were once the strongholds of local tribes.

 Don’t want to trek alone?
 This guided Monkey Finger’s canyon hike in Dades Gorge takes in 7 kilometres of spectacular scenery over its three-hour duration.